 THE GLOBAL MONITORING FOR ENVIRONMENT AND SECURITY (GMES) & AFRICA

 The Global Monitoring for Environment and Security (GMES) initiative is one of the programmes under the Earth Observation mission of the African Space Programme under development.
 This programme seeks to establish long term capacity development and partnership between the two unions: the African Union and the European Union.
 The aim is to provide sustainable, reliable and timely services to the public and public policy makers in environmental and security matters .
 GMES & Africa is an extension of the European Copernicus programme to Africa.
-It was launched in Lisbon, Portugal, on December the 7th 2007 during the 2nd EU - Africa Summit, in response to the Maputo Declaration signed in October 2006, calling for an extension of the European GMES initiative to ACP (African, Caribbean and Pacific) countries.
+It was launched in Lisbon, Portugal, on December the 7th, 2007 during the 2nd EU - Africa Summit, in response to the Maputo Declaration signed in October 2006, calling for an extension of the European GMES initiative to ACP (African, Caribbean and Pacific) countries.
 GMES & Africa aims to set-up an overall framework in Africa for Earth Observation (EO) applications which goal is to support national and regional policies through the systematic exploitation of Earth Observation data, technologies and services.
 It is one of the two space-focused priority projects for Africa, identified in the Book of Lighthouse Projects, ready for implementation.
 Cross-cutting and technical thematic areas have been identified and agreed on at the expert level.
 The GMES and Africa initiative has been integrated into the First Action Plan of the EU-Africa Joint Strategic Partnership.

 The main objective of the Action Plan is to allow Africa to make full use of the potential of space systems for sustainable development and reinforce the continent’s capacity in and ownership of using and contributing to remote sensing applications.
 The Action Plan identified nine priority thematic areas: